-Two main parks of downtown Daugavpils are the Dubrovin park (laid in 19th century and named after mayor of the time) and Central park (a larger one that includes sport facilities and an ice hocckey hall nearby).
+Two main parks of downtown Daugavpils are the Dubrovin park (laid in the 19th century and named after the mayor of the time) and Central Park (a larger one that includes sports facilities and an ice hockey hall nearby).
 Dubrovin park has a fountain, an old towered firefighters building and a Soviet WW2 memorial which is still welcome by primarily Russian Daugavpils residents.

 Daugavpils downtown also hosts a regional museum offering information on local fauna and cultural history,

 The factory still uses its Lead shot tower, where pieces of lead are thrown from above in order to attain a perfect form because of gravity before hitting the ground.
-Back in 19th century this was a commonplace lead shot production but it seems like out of these world these days.
+Back in the 19th century, this was a commonplace lead shot production but it seems like out of this world these days.

 Between the churches and lead shot factory Varšavas street hosts a Russian culture center where information about various aspects of Daugavpils Russian culture are presented (Othodox and Old Believer faiths, Daugavpils fortress history).

-The Imperial Russian fortress (Cietoksnis) is the most unique part of Daugavpils.
-It is essentially a residential district entirely surrounded by 19th century fortifications, walls and gates.
+The Imperial Russian fortress (Cietoksnis) is a unique part of Daugavpils.
+It is essentially a residential district entirely surrounded by 19th-century fortifications, walls, and gates.

 Fortifications themselves are of interest – they may be ascended.
 The Nicholas gate was restored, once again adorned by the Russian coat of arms.